navkar/Predictions/README.md

 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
 * Elimination of caste system
 * Smaller sized decentralized governments
-* Breakup of the United States of America, as well as the European Union and the United Kingdom.
+* Breakup of the USA, as well as the EU and the UK.
+  - Northern States of America
+  - Southern States of America
+  - Texas shall be combined with Mexico, a definite possibility.

 ### Answer the following questions for yourself